Victor-bE/car-sale-/README.md

-# This was a project that I worked on as an exercise in my bootcamp.The data was collected from a second hand car sale websites as inputed by the car sellers.
-The main reason for doing the analysis was to establish what drives the prices for the second hand cars.I performed data cleaning since the data was messy, standardised the data and carried out linear regression.
-I calculated the weights for each variable and establish milage affect the price of a car pronountly, others include-engine volume,brand,
-#and its registration.
+As part of my bootcamp training, I undertook a project focused on analyzing data from second-hand car sales websites.
+The objective was to identify the key factors driving prices in the second-hand car market.
+To achieve this, I began by cleaning and standardizing the data before conducting linear regression analysis.
+Through this, I was able to determine the weight of each variable and found that mileage had a significant impact on car prices.
+Other influential factors included engine volume, brand, and registration details.
+Overall, this project allowed me to showcase my data analysis and regression modeling skills in a practical context.